yatsu/react-apollo-koa-example/README.md

 Authentication
 --------------

+This project integrates usage of Passport for the authentication service.
+Current supported strategies are Local, Google+, Facebook, and Twitter, but any additional strategy can be added easily.
+Note that though Passport is used, user management logic is not implemented.
+Ideally, you would create a UI to register new users by using this basic code as a reference.
+(This logic may be implemented in future versions.)

 The Apollo subscription in this app is not integrated with the authentication yet.
 See the following guide to do that.